ExtCan/Blender-Halcyon-Engine/README.md

 That gives you a node with **Tint** and **Rim Power** sockets and a **Color** output.
 Edit the source, press Compile, and the sockets rebuild while keeping every link that still has somewhere to go.
+Coded shaders compile natively into the GPU's deferred pass too, mangled and inlined, so the same source runs on both devices.

-**Eight sky modes** — node tree, solid, gradient, **banded gradient** (the same blend cut into the handful of flat steps a 256-colour palette could actually spare for a sky), **starfield** (a backdrop, stars all the way round with no dome under them, and an optional nebula), Preetham physical sky, HDRI with rotation and tint, and a full **Bryce Sky Lab**: sky dome, sun corona, haze that warms toward the sun, separate ground fog, a wind-streaked stratus deck, a self-shadowed cumulus deck built from turbulence rather than fBm (which is where the cauliflower edges come from), plus a rainbow at the correct 42 degrees, stars and comets.
+**Eight sky modes** — node tree, solid, gradient, **banded gradient** (the same blend cut into the handful of flat steps a 256-colour palette could actually spare for a sky), **starfield**, Preetham physical sky, HDRI with rotation and tint, and a full **Bryce Sky Lab**: sky dome, sun corona, haze that warms toward the sun, separate ground fog, a wind-streaked stratus deck, a self-shadowed cumulus deck built from turbulence rather than fBm (which is where the cauliflower edges come from), a rainbow at the correct 42 degrees, stars, comets that travel their own great circles off the scene's clock — and now a **nebula wash** under the Bryce dome as well as the starfield, because a night preset that sets nebula settings should get a nebula.

-Every control the Sky Lab and the Sky & Fog palette are documented as having is there, under the same name and in the same tab: Soft Sky and Custom Sky, Sun Glow Colour, Shadow Colour and Intensity, cloud Frequency / Amplitude / Turbulence, Spherical Clouds, Link Clouds to View, Fixed Cloud Plane, Base Height and both blends for fog and haze, Colour Perspective, Volumetric World, moon Softness, comets.
-They stack in Bryce's order too — dome, then what is beyond the atmosphere, then the cloud decks, then the atmosphere itself, which is what makes haze reach the clouds instead of stopping behind them.

-**The comets travel.** Each runs around a great circle of its own at Comet Speed, off the scene's clock, so the same frame renders the same sky anywhere — with Tail Length, Tail Width and Colour, and a Tail Direction that runs from trailing its own path, as a dust tail does, to pointing straight away from the sun, as an ion tail does.

-**43 sky presets** with a save/load format behind them — Dawn through Deep Space, and a pink-and-purple shelf from Rose Tinted Glasses to Synthetic Wonderworld, each built out of the Sky Lab's own controls so it doubles as a worked example of them.
-The list sits under the Bryce sky mode: pick one, press *Apply Preset*. *Save As...* writes a `.halsky` file anywhere, *Add to Library* puts one in the list beside the built-ins, and *Import Preset...* takes someone else's `.halsky` into the library without applying it.
-They are skies built to Bryce's controls, not Bryce's own preset files, which were never published.
+**303 sky presets, every one with a rendered thumbnail.** The original 43 plus **260 new skies in 26 authored families** — Golden Hour, Blue Hour, High Noon, Storm Front, Ember, Midnight Clear, Vapor Dream, Winter Overcast, Desert Dusk, Alien Twilight, Monsoon, Candy, Nebula Night, Fog Bank, Thunderhead, Moonrise, Cinema Grade, Arctic Night, Sea Dawn, Toxic, Haze Valley, Comet Watch, Cirrus Day, After the Rain, Noir and Spring Front — each variant carrying its own tooltip.
+The preset picker is a browsable gallery: the engine's own sky module drew all 303 thumbnails, and a test holds the library to it — real fields only, real notes, a thumbnail per key, and every preset must actually change the sky it is applied to. *Save As...* writes a `.halsky` anywhere, *Add to Library* puts one beside the built-ins.
+Applying a preset refreshes the rendered view immediately — it tags the world the way a slider does, which for a long time it did not.

-**20 water presets** in the same shape, under the water plane rather than the Sky Lab because that is where Bryce kept them — its Materials Library had a **Waters & Liquids** category and dropping one on the plane was how a picture got its sea.
-Caribbean Resort through Storm Swell, Millpond, Moonlit Water, Liquid Mercury and Alien Sea, saved as `.halwater`.
+**20 water presets** in the same shape, under the water plane rather than the Sky Lab because that is where Bryce kept them.
 Skies and waters own disjoint halves of the world, so applying one never disturbs the other.
-Of the names, *Waters & Liquids* and *Caribbean Resort* are Bryce's own; the rest are named for what they are.

-**The infinite ocean** is the other half of a Bryce picture: a directional wave spectrum fanned off a wind direction, deep and shallow colours with the path length between them, and the sun's glitter path — which is the sun found in the distribution of wave normals rather than a highlight on a plane. *Wave Size* is the length of the longest train, crest to crest, from two centimetres to five hundred metres.
-The waves run all the way to the horizon and compress into a band of shimmer there rather than fading out, which is what Bryce's water did: its ocean was a procedural material on an infinite plane with nothing filtering it. *Horizon Shimmer* is what keeps that band reading as sea instead of as moiré, by taking each sample from a random point inside its pixel rather than the centre. *Horizon Smoothing* turns the modern behaviour back on if you want smooth distant water, and what it removes widens the glitter path and roughens the reflection instead of disappearing.
+**Nine infinite grounds** — solid, checker, fractal, **neon grid** (the synthwave floor, lines widening with distance so they survive minification), **tiles** with grout and per-tile shading, **dunes**, **snowfield** with sun-glints, **lava** with pulsing cracks, and the full **animated ocean**: a directional wave spectrum fanned off a wind direction, deep and shallow colours with the path length between them, and the sun's glitter found in the distribution of wave normals rather than painted on.
+All intersected analytically in the background pass, exactly as POV-Ray and Bryce provided one.

-**69 presets** across six categories — a Default that resets everything, then 3D software (Infini-D, Ray Dream, StudioPro, 3D Studio R4 and MAX R2, trueSpace, LightWave, Imagine, POV-Ray 2.2 and 3.1, Bryce, ElectricImage, Softimage|3D, Alias PowerAnimator, Wavefront, CINEMA 4D, Real 3D, Vistapro, Animation:Master, Vue), home computers (VGA Mode 13h, Mac 8-bit and 1-bit, Windows 3.1 and 95, EGA, CGA, Hercules, Amiga OCS and AGA, Atari ST, PC-98, X68000, SVGA, Quake software), consoles (PlayStation and its high-res mode, Saturn, N64, Voodoo, Dreamcast, 3DO, Jaguar), broadcast (Video Toaster, PAL, VHS, S-Video) and early web (GIF, JPEG, PNG-8, CD-ROM FMV) — with handhelds and later consoles (Game Boy, Virtual Boy, Game Gear, SNES, Neo Geo, 32X), more home computers (Commodore 64, ZX Spectrum, Apple IIGS, MSX2, NeXTSTEP, SGI Indy) and the software renderers (Doom, RenderMan, Turbo Silver, Lightscape, AutoShade) alongside them.
+**72 render presets** across six categories — 3D software (Infini-D, Ray Dream, 3D Studio, trueSpace, LightWave, POV-Ray, Bryce, Softimage|3D and the rest), home computers (VGA Mode 13h through PC-98 and X68000), consoles (PlayStation, Saturn, N64, Voodoo, Dreamcast…), broadcast (Video Toaster, PAL, VHS), handhelds, and the early web (GIF, JPEG, CD-ROM FMV).
+Applying one resets everything first, so presets never accumulate.

-Applying a preset resets everything first, so presets never accumulate — machine settings like thread count and Transparent Film are preserved. **Add On Top** layers one deliberately.

-**167 settings**, all exposed.
-A test fails if any of them is drawn in the UI without something reading it.
+**Render passes** — Depth, Normal, Position, UV, Object Index and Material Index, written under Blender's own names and channel layouts so a Halcyon Z pass drops into a comp built for Cycles without rewiring.

+**189 settings, all exposed, all proven, all explained.** Two tests stand behind that sentence: one holds every setting to a proof that it changes what it claims to change (a matrix row, an A/B render, a behavioural check, or a declared reason — nothing silently exempt), and one fails the build the moment any property ships without a detailed tooltip.

 ---